Speaking another language can help you get a graduate investment banking job

 Online application forms for investment banking analyst and associate roles often have a section asking you to select all the languages you have some ability in (including your first or native language) and state your level of spoken and written proficiency for each one.
 Even if the role doesn't explicitly require a second language, any languages you do speak could help you stand out from other applicants.

 Recruiters who specifically seek foreign language skills tend to want candidates who are either native speakers or fluent in that language.
 ‘Fluent’ implies a standard beyond A level, at which graduates are able to do business in that language.

 If you’re unsure whether to describe yourself as fluent, ask yourself whether you’d be happy for your job interview to be conducted in that language.
 This will sometimes happen if you claim that level of language skill.

 Recruiters who don’t have a specific business need for language skills may welcome candidates with less extensive linguistic abilities, with some offering classes to employees who wish to improve.

 Fluency in English is usually essential regardless of which region you apply to and whether any other languages are required.

 The following banks are among those that make at least some mention of seeking foreign language skills.

 - Bank of America Merrill Lynch: specific languages are required for some roles, especially in Europe, and are generally considered to be an advantage.

-- UBS: states that excellent German and/or English language skills are an advantage, as are other languages.
-Also, candidates should have international experience (either through study or experience).
+- UBS: has previously stated that excellent German and/or English language skills are an advantage, as are other languages.

 See TARGETjobs’ employer hubs for full details of banking and investment graduate recruiters’ requirements.